 Alternatively, you can change the power settings directly from the console.
 The relevant commands and their meaning is documented in the Windows power and performance tuning guide.

 Many other factors can affect device temperatures.
 Poor ventilation is a primary cause of hot laptops.
 You can improve the ventilation by applying floor protectors to the bottom of your laptop to create more clearing between it and the table.

 Software and firmware bugs can drive up the temperature.
 Be sure to always keep your devices up to date and troubleshoot unexpected persistent raises in temperature.
-E.g. my MacBook Pro got stuck in processor boost mode, which caused it to run hot all the time, after installing a macOS beta release.
+For example, my MacBook Pro got stuck in processor boost mode, which caused it to run hot all the time, after installing a MacOS beta release.

 The temperature change you’ll see by disabling boost mode will vary based on your environment, hardware, and usage pattern.
 My MacBook Pro dropped the average battery temperature from 41℃ to 32℃ after disabling boost mode.
 It also runs quieter and the battery last about 30 % longer on a charge.